Bird Watching at Mabamba Swamp

 Fun shoebill fact: these birds stand about 4 feet tall; taller than a human child and not much shorter than an adult human.

-You will need to carry with you lots of sunscreen and water.
+You will need to carry with you lots of sunscreen, a Camera with additional battery and charger, Binoculars to boost your birding experience and water.

 August 23, 2022